 We are in Brazil – and street violence is a fact.
 Protect yourself from being stolen taking only the essentials in a money bag inside your clothes.
-This is also why I prefer to wear costumes with two pieces instead of dresses: I can tuck and access the money bag easily inside my skirts or shorts.
+This is also why I prefer to wear costumes with two pieces instead of dresses: so I can access my money bag inside my skirts or shorts easlly.

-Only keep things you can lose in your pockets or outer parts of a backpack, like petty money to buy drinks and that phone number you just got from a hottie in the middle of the bloco – NEVER your cellphone, taxi money and identity card (this should be kept in your money bag) – NEVER TAKE YOUR PASSPORT!
+Only keep things you can lose in your pockets or outer parts of a backpack, like petty money to buy drinks and that phone number you just got from a hottie in the middle of the bloco – NEVER your cellphone, taxi money and identity card (this should be kept in your money bag, the ones we use to take passports when travelling) – NEVER TAKE YOUR PASSPORT!
 Make a colored copy of yours, if you think it’s necessary.

 Use a plastic bag to protect your things

 Like I said before, getting wet will happen to you during carnival – and it will be unpredictable and unavoidable.
 This is why you should store your belongings inside a good plastic bag and then inside your money bag, that will be kept under your clothes.
 Once your precious things are safe, you can relax and party hard with close to zero risk.

 When it starts raining/you see a water hose coming you way/you feel an uncontrollable urge to jump in the ocean, just make sure your plastic bag is well in place and go for it!